Why Humans Build

 The real thing

-Building is how humans create meaning.
-Not find it.
-Create it.
-Finding implies meaning is already out there, waiting.
-Creating implies you have to push raw material into a shape that didn't exist before.
+Finding implies meaning is already out there, waiting to be picked up.
+Making implies you have to push raw material into a shape that didn't exist before.
 Wood, words, pixels, code.
-And that the pushing is what matters.
+The pushing is what matters.

 Process over product